Infinite ergodic theory meets Boltzmann statistics: The non-normalized Boltzmann-Gibbs state

 hence in our case $\mathcal{Z}_t = \sqrt{ \pi D t}$ (or \eq{\sqrt{4\pi Dt}} for two-sided potentials).
 Inserting \eq{\mathcal{Z}_t} into Eq. (\ref{UniformApproximation}), we find

 Here we used $\lim_{t \to \infty} \exp[- x^2/4 D t]=1$ for any finite $x$, though in a finite-time experiment, this identity will be valid for $x\ll l(t)=\sqrt{4Dt}$.

 At least in principle, with a measurement of the entropy in the long-time limit, which is possible with an ensemble of particles, and using Eqs. (\ref{eq16},\ref{eq19}), we can determine $\mathcal{Z}_t$.
 And with that information, we can verify Eq. (\ref{EqID5}).
-Note that clearly, if we know $D$ up front, we can find $\mathcal{Z}_t$ without measuring entropy at all, but one point of our work is to claim that the thermodynamic formalism may have a more general validity, which is a question worthy of further study.
+Note that, clearly, if we know $D$ up front, we can find $\mathcal{Z}_t$ without measuring entropy at all, but one point of our work is to claim that the thermodynamic formalism may have a more general validity, which is a question worthy of further study.
 Since $\mathcal{Z}_t$ is increasing with time, then when it is multiplied by the normalized density $P_t(x)$, this leads to a non-normalizable Boltzmann factor, when $t$ becomes large.
-Again, mathematically, the non-normalized Boltzmann factor is the infinite-invariant density of the system \cite{aaronson1981asymptotic,aghion2019non}.
-Eq. (\ref{EqID5}) holds also for the case when $\mathcal{Z}_t$ eventually approaches a constant, namely for finite size systems.
+Again, mathematically, the non-normalized Boltzmann factor is the infinite-invariant density of the system \cite{aaronson1997introduction,aghion2019non}.
+Of course Eq. (\ref{EqID5}) holds also for the case when $\mathcal{Z}_t$ eventually approaches a constant, namely for finite size systems. {Fig. \ref{SM25}, shows simulation results for \eq{\mathcal{Z}_tP_t(x)}, corresponding to the potentials in Eq. \eqref{eq09} (top figure), and Eq. \eqref{eq091} (bottom).
+At increasing times, the scaled distributions approach the non-normalizable Boltzmann state, Eq. \eqref{EqID5}, while the finite-time Gaussian tails where \eq{x\sim\sqrt{t}}, are pushed increasingly outward.
+The insets show the potentials.} Note that we obtain the correction terms to the leading behavior of \eq{P_t(x)} in Sec. \ref{SubSecEigen}, but for now we leave the rest of the discussion about the corrections to the mean energy and entropy out of the scope of this manuscript.
+The benefit of that discussion is in the rigorous derivation of the shape of \eq{P_t(x)} and the effect of the initial condition, which is shown to be negligible (namely it does not alter Eq. \eqref{EqID5}).

 Using Eq. (\ref{EqID5}), one can determine the shape of the potential field in the system from the position density of the particles.
-We do not, however, address the question of whether this yields the mechanical or electrostatic force, or an effective force, as clearly the potential of the mean force might itself be temperature dependent.
+We do not, however, address the question of whether this yields the mechanical or electrostatic force, or an effective force, as clearly the potential of the mean force might itself be temperature-dependent.

-Note, that while the second and third terms on the right-hand side of Eq. \eqref{EntropyEnergy}, respectively, approach a constant or grow with time, the energy term (as will be shown below) becomes smaller, and at its order of magnitude in time the contribution of the next-to-leading order correction term in \eq{P_t(x)} might not be negligible (but still \eq{1/T\sim\partial S_{\mbox{unif}}/\partial \langle V\rangle} is maintained).
-We obtain the correction terms to the leading behavior of \eq{P_t(x)} in Sec. \ref{SubSecEigen}, but for now we leave the rest of the discussion about the corrections to the mean energy and entropy out of the scope of this manuscript.
-The benefit of that discussion is in the rigorous derivation of the shape of \eq{P_t(x)} and the effect of the initial condition, which is shown to be negligible.